kvatnynito/P1-1-proxmox-segmentation-lab/README.md

 Full list: [VM Inventory](docs/vm-inventory.md)

 ## Firewall Policy (Planned / Target State)
+These policies represent the intended enforcement model.
+Rule implementation and validation will be documented after pfSense web UI access and interface testing are completed.
 **Default stance:** deny-by-default between LANs; allow only what is required.

 Example rules: